dstotijn/ct-diag-server/README.md

 - Solid test coverage, for easy auditing and review.
 - Ships with PostgreSQL adapter for storage of Diagnosis Keys, but can easily be forked for new adapters.
-- Liberal license, easily forkable for other developers.
+- Permissive [license](LICENSE), easily forkable for other developers.

 ## Features